Early Detection & Intervention

 Early Cerebral Palsy Health Summit

-The Basic Early Detection E-course is a virtual, asynchronous course that provides clinicians with evidence-based tools to recognize early signs of cerebral palsy, promote timely diagnosis, and support families in their diagnostic journey.
+The revised Basic Early Detection E-course is coming January 15th, 2027.
+The new e-course is a 12.5 hours of virtual, asynchronous learning that provides clinicians with evidence-based tools to recognize early signs of cerebral palsy, promote timely diagnosis, and support families in their diagnostic journey.
 Each presentation aims to provide basic information that includes core knowledge of cerebral palsy, an introduction to early detection, the early detection pathway, conversation with families and implementation tools.
-This course is 6-hours of practical workshops that introduce early detection tools and assessments, and provides case examples to help the clinician translate knowledge into practice.
+Practical workshops will introduce early detection tools and assessments, and provides case examples to help the clinician translate knowledge into practice.
 The course will provide handouts, with an evidence table and references for each participant.
-A knowledge quiz will be required at the end of the course with a certificate of completion provided.
+A knowledge quiz will be required at the end of the course to receive a certificate of completion provided.

 Workshops